Islandora-Collaboration-Group/ISLE/docs/02_installation_test/ild_installation_guide.md

 Once your web server(s) have been disabled, resume the ISLE install process by repeating your last installation command, presumably `docker-compose up -d`.

 #### Non-running Containers
-If you don't see all containers running, then stop the running containers with `docker-compose down -d` and start the containers one at a time following the instructions below:
+If you don't see all containers running, then stop the running containers with `docker-compose down` and start the containers one at a time following the instructions below:

 *  MySQL image pull & container launch